-We have Balsam Fir, Fraser Fir, Blue Spruce, Douglas Fir, White Pine and a very limited amount of White (or Concolor) Fir.
+We have Balsam Fir, Fraser Fir, Blue Spruce, Douglas Fir, and White Pine.
 All of these varieties have excellent needle retention if they are properly cared for after being cut down.
-For more information and pictures, please visit the tree varietiespage.
+For more information and pictures, please visit our tree varieties.

 How much do the trees cost?